 - PARTIAL: Only specific items or amounts are returned.
 In this case, the

-ids for all returned items must be provided.
+line_itemids for all returned items must be provided.

 Amount Sign Rules